hualouliang/hualouliang.github.io/_pages/publications.md

 **Hualou Liang**, Extraction of Gastric Slow Waves from Electrogastrograms: Combining Independent Component Analysis and Adaptive Signal Enhancement, *Medical & Biological Engineering & Computing*, 43 (2), 245-251, 2005.

+**Hualou Liang**, Application of Support Vector Machine to the Detection of Delayed Gastric Emptying from Electrogastrograms, In: *Support Vector Machines: Theory and Applications*, edited by L. Wang, Springer-Verlag, pp. 399 - 412, 2005.

 2003
 ------
 **Hualou Liang** and Hongbin Wang, Top-Down Anticipatory Control in Prefrontal Cortex, *Theory in Biosciences*, 122 (1), 70 - 86, 2003.